woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

    */

   @DescribeProcess(title = "splitPolygon",
-  		   description = "Splits a Polygon (which may contain holes) by a LineString") public class SplitPolygonProcess implements GSProcess {
+  		   description = "Splits a Polygon
+		    (which may contain holes) by a LineString") public class SplitPolygonProcess implements GSProcess {

-    @DescribeResult(name = "result", description = "The collection of result polygons") public Geometry execute(
+    @DescribeResult(name = "result",
+    			  description = "The collection of result polygons") public Geometry execute(
-          @DescribeParameter(name = "polygon", description = "The polygon to be split") Geometry poly,
+          @DescribeParameter(name = "polygon",
+	  		  description = "The polygon to be split") Geometry poly,
-          @DescribeParameter(name = "line", description = "The line to split by") Geometry line) throws Exception {
+          @DescribeParameter(name = "line",
+	  	          description = "The line to split by") Geometry line) throws Exception {
           	 return PolygonTools.splitPolygon(poly, line);
     }
   }

-.. todo:: This code has very long lines.
-Can you adjust it so that it gives better output?
-Maybe fewer indents?
-I don't want to mess it up accidentally.

 The ``execute`` method takes two parameters of the Geometry type: a polygon to be split and the line that will split the polygon.